MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Regularization; Federated Learning.
   - <details><summary>Digest</summary> We propose the Federated Invariant Learning Consistency (FedILC) approach, which leverages the gradient covariance and the geometric mean of Hessians to capture both inter-silo and intra-silo consistencies of environments and unravel the domain shift problems in federated networks.

+- Causality Inspired Representation Learning for Domain Generalization. [[paper]](https://arxiv.org/abs/2203.14237) [[code]](https://github.com/BIT-DA/CIRL)
+  - Fangrui Lv, Jian Liang, Shuang Li, Bin Zang, Chi Harold Liu, Ziteng Wang, Di Liu. *CVPR 2022*
+  - Key Word: Domain Generalization; Causality.
+  - <details><summary>Digest</summary> We introduce a general structural causal model to formalize the DG problem.
+Specifically, we assume that each input is constructed from a mix of causal factors (whose relationship with the label is invariant across domains) and non-causal factors (category-independent), and only the former cause the classification judgments.
+Our goal is to extract the causal factors from inputs and then reconstruct the invariant causal mechanisms.

 - Uncertainty Modeling for Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2202.03958) [[code]](https://github.com/lixiaotong97/dsu)
   - Xiaotong Li, Yongxing Dai, Yixiao Ge, Jun Liu, Ying Shan, Ling-Yu Duan. *ICLR 2022*
   - Key Word: Out-of-Distribution Generalization; Uncertainty.